 Insomnia is a game, you are a toy.
 Each night you’re played with tossed about as a helpless sack of bones.
 Each night you are beaten by your own body, a cannibalistic crusade in the moving matter of your brain.
 Gnawing at yourself, wearing your will down to a nub.
 Each night you attempt to trick yourself into mesmerization your mind the only weapon formidable against your weak and pathetic body.
 You your own hypnotist, you your own cage.
 Locked into the same bruised body as the night before flailing between the sheets.

-This horror, this damnation, is inaudible, leaving you isolated in rooms full of people.
-Leaving you to discover you’re still holding hell in your ribcage at dinner again today.
-Forcing you to loath the moon and clocks alike.
+This life long damnation, is inaudible, leaving you isolated in rooms full of people.
 This inarticulable torment implanting lunacy in your every move, taking the trust left in your bones to make nothing a certainty, amplifying the entropy, playing a muted moan between your eyes.

 A week of sleeplessness will make every movement a panic, every delirious word something spoken by a stranger in a dream.
 You will cease to trust your memory, you will cease to act with ease.
 Insomnia some unnamed bedfellow, a beast you spend your nights with, some sickness trapping you within yourself to fight the thrashing night.

 And each morning as lovers and proprietors rise all you can muster to describe your ongoing agony is a muttered and mumbled: exhausted.